 Our Board of Directors currently consists of eleven members.
-We are pleased that our Board reflects the diversity of the communities that we serve, with female directors comprising 36% of our director nominees and directors with racial or ethnic diversity comprising 36% of our director nominees.
+We are pleased that our Board reflects the diversity of the independent sales representatives and the communities that we serve.
+Our Board members bring an array of backgrounds and expertise that benefit the middle-income market.